lieb/postdove/doc/system_configuration.md

 disabled and the administrator account (which can `sudo`) requires `ssh` authorized keys for login.

 Email has been traditionally stored in either `/var/mail` or `/var/spool/mail`.
-Typically, local mail inboxes have been located here since the days before networking on UNIX systems.
+Local mail inboxes have been located here since the days before networking on UNIX systems.
 However, few IMAP/POP3 servers do that anymore.
 They either deposit incoming mail in the user's home directory or in a central place, often not even on the same system as the user.
 Our server is a black box server that only provides access via IMAP/POP3.